-A direct, ongoing dialog is conducted with customers through our hotline in the communication channels "telephone", "e-mail" and "chat".
+A direct, ongoing dialog is conducted with customers via our B2B and B2C Call Center using phone, e-mail and chat as communication channels.
 Problems and questions are quickly addressed in these channels.
-In addition, widely used social media platforms, "questions before buying" inquiries and reviews on sales portals are used to receive and evaluate customers' suggestions.
-Indirect communication with customers is conducted through our service web portal, where useful and valuable information about all Gigaset products is made available to customers.
+In addition, the usual social media platforms are used to accompany the customer as far as possible throughout the entire customer journey.
+Indirect communication with customers is conducted through our service web portal, where useful and valuable information about all Gigaset products and service instruction is made available to customers.
+B2B customers ("partners") receive individual support from a sales office and - depending on their size and strategic importance - from the product house.
+Here, an open and trusting exchange is maintained on a personal level.
+Barriers to the transmission of important information should be kept as low as possible.
 The ongoing dialog with dealers is conducted through all worldwide distribution points; in addition, an online dealers' portal is available for information sharing.
-The inquiries/ tender from major customers and distributors on sustainability issues in the supply chain are increasing before orders are placed.
-Likewise, the results of the assessment of sustainability by third parties, such as EcoVadis or CDP (calculation of the corporate carbon footprint) are increasingly requested.

-As needed/currently, marketing more and more includes questions about the perception of sustainability in various product or brand analyses.
-Customers are increasingly asking about sustainability issues before purchasing a product, for example about the origin of materials and harmful substances in products.
-Regular monitoring of social trends - including the megatrend of sustainability - is carried out by the Consumer Insights & Trends Manager.
-As part of a current innovation project, the topic of sustainability is also a dedicated aspect.
+The dealer feedback provided via Gigaset customer service is also incorporated into a feedback loop process.
+Meanwhile, there are an increasing number of pre-contract inquiries/bids from large-scale customers and distributors concerning sustainability topics in the supply chain.
+Likewise, the results of sustainability evaluations by third parties such as EcoVadis or CDP (calculation of corporate carbon footprint) are being asked for more and more.
+In marketing, questions on sustainability perceptions are built into various product or brand analyses on demand/more often nowadays.
+It has been found that customers (B2B and B2C) are increasingly asking about sustainability issues before buying a product; for example, they ask about the source of materials and hazardous substances in products.
+Regular monitoring of societal trends - such as the megatrend of sustainability - is carried out by the Consumer Insights & Trends Manager.
+As part of a recent innovation project, the topic of sustainability is also a discrete aspect.

-Suppliers:

 The Procurement Department cultivates a close relationship with suppliers, including an ongoing dialog on the subject of both Gigaset's and the suppliers' requirements.
-Basically, it can be noted that requirements for sustainability (work, social issues, environment), in particular the ban on child labor, health and safety of employees, environmental protection and the use of minerals from conflict regions are currently being expanded by and with suppliers and addressed more strongly.
+Generally, expectations regarding sustainability (labor, social relations, environment), particularly issues of banning child labor, health and safety of employees, environmental protection and the use of material from conflict regions, are currently brought up more often and with greater emphasis by and with suppliers.
+To this end, a new Code of Conduct will be drawn up and agreed with our suppliers in 2023, based on the German Supply Chain Sourcing Obligations Act (LkSG) and international conventions such as the United Nations Universal Declaration of Human Rights, the Guiding Principles on Children's Rights and Business Conduct, the United Nations Guiding Principles on Business and Human Rights, and the international labor standards of the International Labor Organization.